 If you create a new flow and want to queue up those that would have been captured by the flow if it had been running previously, you can use our back-populate feature.
 This feature can be found in the Manage Flow dropdown menu.

 After you create a flow and turn your flow emails live, you may later wish to add more emails to your flow.
 If you're adding new emails to a live flow it's important to note the following:

 - When a customer enters a flow they get queued for every email on their current path.

 - Customers are not evaluated for splits until they reach them.

-- After being evaluated for a split, customers enter a new branch and are queued for the emails on that branch.
+- After being evaluated for a split, customers enter a new path and are queued for the emails on that path.

 In order to understand how a flow is performing overall, you will want to view email performance across your whole series.
 A powerful feature in the Visual Flow Builder is the option to show analytics on the visual canvas itself.
 To enable this feature, once inside the builder for a given flow, click Show Analytics on the top header menu.
 When you do, you will see all email cards expand to feature a 30-day analytics snapshot.

 To review the complete analytics for a given flow email, click the View all Analytics option in the lefthand panel.